vlreinier/LijnDing/README.md

-# LijnDing: A Composable Pipeline Framework
+# lijnding: A Composable Pipeline Framework

-LijnDing is a lightweight, type-aware, and composable pipeline framework for Python.
+lijnding is a lightweight, type-aware, and composable pipeline framework for Python.
 It allows you to build complex data processing workflows by chaining together simple, reusable stages.

 ## Core Concepts